Frequently Asked Questions

 When did Parker Street Ministries begin?

-Parker Street Ministries originated in 1996 and was called the Parker Street Project.
+Parker Street Ministries originated in 1996 as a ministry of one church seeking to bring change in one neighborhood.
+It was called the Parker Street Project.
+Over the years more churches, community members, and businesses began participating and Parker Street Ministries was incorporated in 1999.
 PSM received non-profit 501(c)(3) status in 2000.

 What results do you see in the academic enrichment programs?

-For the past five school years, 98% of students enrolled in our Academic Enrichment Program were promoted to the next grade level!
+For the past eight school years, 95% of students enrolled in our Academic Enrichment Program were promoted to the next grade level!

 What are the geographic boundaries of Parker Street Ministries?